HexChaos/HexChaos/README.md

 ### Hi there 👋

+## Ever since I was a child I have been fascinated by the theoretical limits of Computers.
+Started out with taking things apart and now it's all about Cyber Sec which I'm currently studying at the Open Uni.
+I'm currently working on a few projects here and there.
+You can get hold of me at twitter.com/hexchaossec or my website https://hexchaos.xyz

+## Current Employment
+I'm a Security Contractor.
+Still looking for the next step into my new career, so if your interested in hiring, feel free to reach out!
 <!--
 **HexChaos/HexChaos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.